Maumagnaguagno/HyperTensioN/docs/Dummy.md

-      - subtasks [mark o, o, perform_goal_p, unmark o] add perform_goal_p to task list end foreach negative goal predicate p in goal state create task perform_goal_not_p perform_goal_not_p can be decomposed into:
+      - subtasks [mark o, o, perform_goal_p, unmark o] add perform_goal_p to task list end for negative goal predicate p in goal state create task perform_goal_not_p perform_goal_not_p can be decomposed into:
     - finish_goal_not_p